alexsavio/aizkolari/README.md

 sudo apt-get install ipython python-nifti python-nitime

 - Using SVMPerf:

 In order to use aizkolari_svmperf.py you will need to download and install SVMPerf.
-It has argument flags which you'll have to indicate if you don't have SVMPerf binaries in the same folder along the aizkolari Python files.
+Aizkolari scripts that use svmperf have argument flags which you'll have to indicate if you don't have SVMPerf binaries in the same folder along the aizkolari Python files.

 - Installing FSL:
 To install FSL on Ubuntu or Debian I recommend: http://neuro.debian.net/